memazouni/conda-env/README.md

 ## Listing Environments
 If you forget what your environments are named (happens to me sometimes), use conda env list to list out all the environments you've created.
 You should see a list of environments, there will be an asterisk next to the environment you're currently in.
 The default environment, the environment used when you aren't in one, is called root.

+## Adding Packages into Environment
+You can specify the environment to install to in the install command

+conda install -n env-name package-name

+or you can activate the environment, then install

+[source] activate env-name
+conda install package-name

 ## Removing Environments
 If there are environments you don't use anymore, conda env remove -n env_name will remove the specified environment (here, named env_name).